vincentfusco/tt06_555/README.md

 ## Comparator

-The comparator could also be used as a piece of stand-alone IP.
+The comparator could also be used stand-alone in another application.
 Below are some Monte-Carlo results where I measured the offset and hysteresis at TT around a 0.6V threshold:

 ![Comparator simulations](./docs/comp_p_simulations.PNG)